connecttocmh/n26-code-challenge/README.md

 # n26-code-challenge

 We would like to have a restful API for our statistics.
 The main use case for our API is to calculate realtime statistic from the last 60 seconds.
 There will be two APIs, one of them is called every time a transaction is made.
 It is also the sole input of this rest API.
 The other one returns the statistic based of the transactions of the last 60 seconds.

+Specs:

-Specs POST /transactions
+POST /transactions

 Every Time a new transaction happened, this endpoint will be called.

 Body: { "amount": 12.3, "timestamp": 1478192204000 }

+Where:

-Where: ● amount - transaction amount
+● amount - transaction amount

 ● timestamp - transaction time in epoch in millis in UTC time zone (this is not current timestamp)